satiator/satiator-menu/README.md

-# Saturn Satisfier: Menu
+# Saturn Satiator: Menu

 This project is not yet public.
 Please keep it under your hat until I officially open the source.
 Thank you!

-This is the menu code for Professor Abrasive's forthcoming Saturn Satisfier card.
+This is the menu code for Professor Abrasive's forthcoming Saturn Satiator card.
 This card will jack in to the MPEG card slot on a Sega Saturn, and allows you to connect a USB thumb drive or hard disk.
 This menu provides a user interface to allow you to choose boot images, manage save games, and so forth.
 Or it will when it's done.

-The menu is open source, though the Satisfier itself is not.
+The menu is open source, though the Satiator itself is not.
 This means you can extend or replace the interface and features as you please.
 The disk access API is also exposed, so Saturn developers can add native USB drive